 We strongly recommend you submit your completed renewal application 10 days before your current license expires to ensure you receive your new licence in good time.

 Apply to renew Private Hire vehicle licence (word 55kb opens in a new window)

-If you no longer want your private hire vehicle licence, you must email the licensing team to confirm the licence surrender at: firstname.lastname@example.org
+If you no longer want your private hire vehicle licence, you must email the taxi hub to confirm the licence surrender at: firstname.lastname@example.org

 An application to transfer a private hire vehicle licence must be submitted to the licensing team no more than 14 days after the sale of the vehicle has been made.